AP / IB / Other Credit

 - We do not award duplicate credit for the same course or exam.
 For example, a student can receive credit for only one of the following: a college English composition course, an AP English examination, or the IB higher-level English examination.

 - It is possible to receive Emory College of Arts and Sciences credit for advanced course work taken in international educational programs such as the GCE Advanced Levels (A Levels), the French Baccalaureate, the German Abitur, etc. Examination results must be submitted directly to the Emory Office of Admission.
 Score results should be sent as soon as possible and must arrive no later than the end of the entering student's first semester in Emory College.
+Exam results must be final (not predictive) and verifiable.
+Results must be sent by a school official directly to Emory, as transcripts submitted by the student are considered unofficial and will not be processed.
 Exam results that correspond to course work available in Emory College will be evaluated for credit.
 Emory College of Arts and Sciences credit is awarded based on a case-by-case review.

 - Physical education, health, or remedial courses will not transfer.